quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 The following arguments are supported:

 * `name` - (Required) The name of the environment
-* `environment_type` - (Optional, Values: "dynamic, static" Default: "dynamic") Use static when you need to customize ec2 instances that the containers run on or for a Windows os environment.
 * `instance_type` - (Optional, Default: "m3.medium") The size of the instances in the environment.
 Available instance sizes can be found [here](https://aws.amazon.com/ec2/instance-types/)
 * `scale` - (Optional, Default: 0) The desired number of instances allowed in a static environment.